Skip to main content

 • Failing to sign the application, which may result in delays or rejection.

-• Not providing sufficient evidence of hardship or persecution.
+• Insufficient evidence of hardship or persecution.

 Sources for this section